 - Two Letters of Recommendation, one from a math or science teacher attesting to the candidate's academic abilities and personal character, and one from a guidance counselor, college counselor or other administrator at the school most recently attended by the candidate.
 We accept additional letters of recommendation, but in order to have a complete application file the two from a counselor and math or science teacher must be received.
-Download the counselor form or download the math/science teacher form.

 - The WPI Certification of Finances Document with appropriate signatures, and bank or sponsor verification.
 Those students applying for financial aid can submit the Certification of Finances form along with their financial aid application, or may choose to submit the form along with their enrollment form at a later date.
 Students not applying for financial aid should submit the form along with their admissions application.
 Download form.

 - Personal Interview.
 Personal admission interviews are available on-campus and in a limited number of cities away from campus.
 Interview opportunities for Chinese applicants are limited, so we encourage Chinese applicants to conduct an interview through the CIEE Applicant Interview Program.
 Note: a personal interview is NOT required for admission to WPI, but can be helpful in the admissions review.

 - Personal Statement/Essay.
 Completion of an essay topic included on the Common Application meets the WPI requirement for a personal statement/essay.

 EducationUSA centers are the U.S. State Department's network of over 400 advising centers in 170 countries designed to assist local students find the appropriate college or university in the United States.
 Click here to find your center!